ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-12. What are the advantages of blending?
+Q. What are the advantages of blending?

 <details><summary><b>Answer</b></summary>